Saving Water Makes Good Sense

 - Use mulch around shrubs and garden plants to save soil moisture.

-Apply organic mulches 4 inches deep to keep plants roots cool, prevent soil crusting, minimize evaporation, and reduce weed growth.
+Apply organic mulches 4 inches deep to keep plant roots cool, prevent soil crusting, minimize evaporation, and reduce weed growth.

 - Wash cars less frequently.